- General Questions

 How do I find out what accommodations I am eligible for?

-Once your documentation is complete, you and your Disabilities Services Coordinator will discuss appropriate accommodations.
-These will also be listed on your Acceptance of Services Form.
+During your intake appointment, you and your Disabilities Services Coordinator will discuss appropriate accommodations.
+Approved accommodations and services will be listed on your Acceptance of Services Form.

 Who has access to my records?